glebb/eashl/readme.md

 ## Features ##
 * Searchable match history with complete game statistics for selected team.
 * Overall player statistics for selected team
-* Position based statistics for selected team
+* Position based statistics for players in selected team
+* Class based statistics for selected team per position
-* Current team statistics with list of recent matches for opponents
+* Current team statistics (with list of recent matches for opponents)

 ## Requirements ##
 * Python 2.7